ghc-proposals/ghc-proposals/proposals/0737-abstractly-keyed-implicit-bindings.rst

     -- equivalent to @?foo@.
     --
-    -- Though 'implicitParameter' is called like a function, it is not really a function call, and at runtime -- does result in any overhead beyond what would occur when referencing a variable passed in explicitly.
+    -- Though 'implicitParameter' is called like a function, it is not really a function call, and at runtime -- doesn't result in any overhead beyond what would occur when referencing a variable passed in explicitly.
     -- 'implicitParameter' must always be called fully applied. implicitParameter :: forall x -> (ImplicitParameter x a) => a

+    -- | Unbind the implicit parameter @x@.
+    --
+    -- Unbinding follows the same dynamic scoping rules as 'ImplicitParameter'. @bindImplicit x a (unbindImplicit x (implicitParameter x))@
+    -- is a compile-time error while @unbindImplicit x (bindImplicit x a (implicitParameter x))@ is equivalent to @a@.
+    --
+    -- Though 'unbindImplicit' is called like a function, it is not really a function call, and at runtime -- doesn't result in any overhead beyond what would occur when evaluating the body without the unbound -- constraint directly.
+    --
+    -- 'unbindImplicit' must always be called fully applied. unbindImplicit :: forall x -> ((ImplicitUnbound x) => a) -> a

+    -- | A 'Constraint' that there is no implicit parameter bound to @x@.
+    --
+    -- To unbind an implicit parameter, use 'unbindImplicit'. type ImplicitUnbound (x :: k) :: Constraint
+    -- Possible implementation: = ImplicitParameter x (TypeError (Text "The implicit parameter " :<>: ShowType x :<>: Text " has been explicitly unbound."))

     -- | The kind of type-level representations of Haskell identifiers. data Ident = MkIdent Symbol